Wedding Insurance and Coronavirus - What Do I Need To Know?

 Dreamsaver: Temporarily not available.

 John Lewis Wedding Insurance: Temporarily not available.

 What are the current rules on weddings?

-Where Tier 4 'Stay at home' restrictions apply (as is currently the case for the whole of England), receptions must not take place and ceremonies are limited to just 6 people.
+Should Tier 4 'Stay at home' restrictions apply, receptions must not take place and ceremonies are limited to just 6 people.

-Update - 8/2/21: There is now light at the end of the tunnel with the Prime Minister announcing today that he hopes to lift all legal limits on social contact from 21st June 2021 meaning weddings and receptions could return to normal by the summer.
+On 8th February the Prime Minister announced that he hoped to lift all legal limits on social contact from 21st June 2021 meaning weddings and receptions could return to normal by the summer.

 Wedding ceremonies and receptions can take place in Level 0, 1, 2 and 3 areas.
 In Level 4 areas, only ceremonies are permitted.
-Numbers are limited to 50 in level 0, 20 in Levels 1, 2 and 3, and 5 people in Level 4.
+Numbers are limited to 200 in level 0, 100 in Level 1, 50 in Levels 2 and 3, and 20 people in Level 4.
 These numbers assume the venue can accommodate that many people with physical distancing in place.
 This means that in some cases fewer people will be able to attend than the legally permitted maximum.

 The number of guests that can be safely allowed for indoor ceremonies should be determined by the venue.
 Wales is currently in alert level 2 meaning that wedding receptions can take place with 30 people indoors and 50 people outdoors.
 Indoor receptions are not allowed in private homes.

 Where Level 4 restrictions apply, ceremonies may still take place, however, receptions are not permitted.